modera/ModeraBackendOnSteroidsBundle/README.md

 ## Documentation

-Once you have installed the bundle please use `modera:backend-on-steroids:generate-scripts` command, once executed it will generated three shell scripts for you:
+Once you have installed the bundle please use `modera:backend-on-steroids:generate-scripts` command, once executed it will generated four shell scripts for you:

  * `steroids-setup.sh`  - This script will prepare an extjs workspace for you that will be used to compile your assets using Sencha Cmd
- * `steroids-compile.sh` - Once you have steroids set up and your extjs classes copied (use `modera:backend-on-steroids:copy-classes-to-workspace` for that) you can invoke this command and have all your installation extjs classes will be compiled together, the result, if no configuration changed, will copied to `web/backend-on-steroids/bundles.js` file.
+ * `steroids-compile-bundles.sh` - Once you have steroids set up and your extjs classes copied (use `modera:backend-on-steroids:copy-classes-to-workspace` for that) you can invoke this command and have all your installation extjs classes will be compiled together, the result, if no configuration changed, will copied to `web/backend-on-steroids/bundles.js` file.
+ * `steroids-compile-mjr.sh` - compiles MJR for you and places it, if no semantic configuration is modified, to `web/backend-on-steroids/MJR.js`
  * `steroids-cleanup.sh`  - If you don't anymore need extjs-workspace then you can use this script and it will delete all developers files that were created to setup extjs-workspace (your compiled extjs classes won't be touched)

 See `Modera\BackendOnSteroidsBundle\DependencyInjection\Configuration` for a full list of available configuration properties.

+### Typical workflow

+1. $ `modera:backend-on-steroids:copy-classes-to-workspace`
+2. Make generated scripts executable (when `copy-classes-to-workspace` is executed required shell command is printed that you can use)
+3. $ `./steroids-compile-bundles.sh`
+4. $ `./steroids-compile-mjr.sh`

+Once this steps are completed, given that you haven't changed this bundle's semantic configuration `compiler/path_patterns` property), when you refresh backend you should see that MJR.js and bundles.js are automatically included using "script" tags.

 ## Licensing